DUI Defense Attorney in Columbia, SC

 According to the South Carolina DUI statute, it is unlawful for a person to drive while under the influence of alcohol, any other drug, or a combination of other drugs or substances, which can cause impairment to the extent that their faculties to drive a vehicle are materially and appreciably impaired.
 Not only is alcohol one of the substances listed, but this could include medications that have been mixed with alcohol or other substances, or can include driving while under the influence of illegal substances such as marijuana, cocaine, heroin, etc.

-If you are arrested for DUI and believe that you were not impaired, you should contact a DUI lawyer immediately.
-The earlier we start working on your case, the better we will be able to fight the DUI charges against you.
+If you are arrested for DUI and believe that you were not drunk driving, you should contact a DUI attorney immediately.
+The earlier we start working on your DUI defense case, the better we will be able to fight the DUI charges against you.
 Contact our Columbia DUI Lawyers today at (803) 252-4800 for a free consultation.

-Should I consent to a field sobriety text?
+Should I consent to a field sobriety test in Columbia?

-Can I still drive if I didn’t take a breathalyzer test?
+Can I still drive in South Carolina if I didn’t take a breathalyzer test?

 What is ADSAP?